‘Million Dollar Scholar’ gets a deal on ABC-TV’s ‘Shark Tank’

-Labeled the “Million Dollar Scholar,” Christopher Gray, 21, did his own research when he was planning for college.
-Gray applied for 72 scholarships and was awarded 34, the amounts of which added up to $1.3 million.
+Labeled the “Million Dollar Scholar,” Devin Robinson, 21, did his own research when he was planning for college.
+Robinson applied for 72 scholarships and was awarded 34, the amounts of which added up to $1.3 million.
 But accomplishing this was not exactly a walk around the campus.
-Gray spent countless hours over many months looking through database after database to find scholarships he might possibly be eligible for.
+Robinson spent countless hours over many months looking through database after database to find scholarships he might possibly be eligible for.
 Needless to say, filling out all of the applications was extremely time-consuming.

 So he teamed up with Nick Pirollo, a Drexel student majoring in computer science, and Bryson Alef, a student at Amherst College, and together they developed the “Scholly app.”

 The app is available for 99 cents through the App Store and Google Play.
 The budding entrepreneurs decided to keep the price super-low so that any student, no matter how impoverished, could still afford it.